 EPHB3 (EPH Receptor B3) is a Protein Coding gene.
 Diseases associated with EPHB3 include spinal cord ependymoma.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include axon guidance receptor activity and ephrin receptor activity.
+Among its related pathways are GPCR Pathway and Developmental Biology.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHA6.

 UniProtKB/Swiss-Prot for EPHB3 Gene